ogencoglu/WhatsCooking/README.md

 What's Cooking
 =======

-This is the 21st place (out of 1416 teams) solution to the Kaggle machine learning competition What's Cooking: https://www.kaggle.com/c/whats-cooking
+This is the 17th place out of 1388 teams (top 2%) solution to the Kaggle machine learning competition What's Cooking: https://www.kaggle.com/c/whats-cooking

 It employs a fairly simple neural network classifier, giving a classification accuracy of around 81.818% : https://www.kaggle.com/c/whats-cooking/leaderboard